wilfredinni/python-cheatsheet/cheatsheet/virtual-environments.md

 1. Deactivate

-    To move onto something else in the command line type ‘deactivate’ to deactivate your environment.
+    To move onto something else in the command line type `deactivate` to deactivate your environment.

         deactivate